 - 1.7.2 The key principles of slot allocation at a Level 3 airport are:2 - a) Slots are allocated to airlines by a duly appointed coordinator only for planning purposes at a Level 3 airport. - b) Slots can only be allocated to airlines or other aircraft operators. - c) An airline or other aircraft operator must have a slot allocated to it before operating at a Level 3 airport.
-Certain types of flights (for example, humanitarian or state flights) may be exempt or subject to special local procedures. - d) Airlines and other aircraft operators must not intentionally operate services at a significantly different time or intentionally use slots in a significantly different way than allocated by the coordinator. - e) A series of slots is at least 5 slots allocated for the same or approximately same time on the same day-of-the-week, distributed regularly in the same season. - f) An airline is entitled to retain a series of slots for the next equivalent season if they were operated at least 80% of the time during the period for which they were allocated.
+Certain types of flights (for example, humanitarian or state flights) may be exempt or subject to special local procedures. - d) Airlines and other aircraft operators must not intentionally operate services at a significantly different time or intentionally use slots in a significantly different way than allocated by the coordinator. - e) A series of slots is at least 5 slots allocated for the same or approximately same time on the same day-of-the-week, distributed regularly in the same season.
+Effective with the Summer 2027 season A series of slots is at least 5 slots allocated for the same or approximately same time on the same day-of-the-week, distributed regularly in the same season for a Northern Winter season and at least 7 slots allocated for the same or approximately same time on the same day-of-the-week, distributed regularly in the same season for a Northern Winter season and at least 7 slots allocated for the same or approximately same time on the same day-of-the-week, distributed regularly in the same season for a Northern Summer season. - f) An airline is entitled to retain a series of slots for the next equivalent season if they were operated at least 80% of the time during the period for which they were allocated.
 This is referred to as historic precedence. - g) Historic slots may not be withdrawn from an airline to accommodate new entrants or any other category of aircraft operator.
-Confiscation of slots for any reason other than proven intentional slot misuse is not permitted. - h) Slots may be transferred or swapped between airlines, or used as part of a shared operation, subject to the provisions of these guidelines and applicable regulations. - Coordinators must be functionally and financially independent of any single interested party and act in a neutral, transparent, and non-discriminatory way. - j) The allocation of slots is independent from the assignment of traffic rights under bilateral air service agreements. - k) Airlines and coordinators must use the IATA Standard Schedules Information Manual (SSIM) message formats for communications at Level 3 airports. - I) Slot times are based on the planned on-block (arrival) and off-block (departure) times. - m) All activities involving slots, including the determination of historic slots, are in UTC, unless otherwise agreed.
+Confiscation of slots for any reason other than proven intentional slot misuse is not permitted. - h) Slots may be transferred or swapped between airlines, or used as part of a shared operation, subject to the provisions of these guidelines and applicable regulations. - i) Coordinators must be functionally and financially independent of any single interested party and act in a neutral, transparent, and non-discriminatory way. - j) The allocation of slots is independent from the assignment of traffic rights under bilateral air service agreements. - k) Airlines and coordinators must use the IATA Standard Schedules Information Manual (SSIM) message formats for communications at Level 3 airports.